-- 1. Through cross-curricular use of Domains where the activities are developed from the National Strategies and Cambridge Review recommendations.
+1. Through cross-curricular use of Domains where the activities are developed from the National Strategies and Cambridge Review recommendations.
+Whilst themes and knowledge may cross domains it is the Aims themselves which per act across our curriculum sequentially building the Cultural Capital throughout the school.
 Themes in the Foundation Stage generally last 3 or 4 weeks.
-Themes in the Primary Phase are planned to last a term (approximately 6 weeks); and - 2.
-Through teaching some areas or aspects of the curriculum as discreet subjects.
-Specialist teachers are currently used to teach PE, dance and music.
+Themes in the Primary Phase are planned to last a term (approximately 6 weeks); and

+2. Through teaching some areas or aspects of the curriculum as discreet subjects.
+Specialist teachers are currently used to teach PE, Coding, Mandarin, Dance and Music.